 Continuing Professional Development

-CPD is the process of continually improving your technical expertise and professional knowledge.
-Attending courses, workshops, and conferences, going on field trips, and engaging in informal learning all contribute to your growth and earn you credits toward your annual total.
+CPD is the process of continually improving your technical expertise and professional knowledge through activities such as attending courses, workshops, and conferences, going on field trips, and engaging in informal learning.
+Download our CPD Policy for a detailed description.

 CPD programmes have a meaningful impact.